 General (scope, time limits)

 Applications for international protection shall be examined and decided upon by PMM.[1]
-“Migration experts” from the Department of International Protection are in charge of processing applications at Headquarters and the PDMM
+“Migration experts” from the Department of International Protection oversee the processing of applications at Headquarters and the PDMM.

-IP applications of people holding refugee status from UNHCR and living in TR for 10 years and 12 years were kept on shelves but in 2021 we observed that DGMM rejected those applications in mass.
-We believe that PDMM’s staff does not have the capacity to deal with international protection applications.
-For the last 1-2 years, international protection applications have been taken off the shelves and negative decisions have been made.
+IP applications of people holding International Protection status from UNHCR and living in Türkiye for 10 years and 12 years were kept on shelves but as of 2021, it was observed that PMM has been rejecting those applications in mass.
+Stakeholders believe that PDMM’s staff does not have the capacity to deal with workload required for international protection applications.
+For the last 1-2 years, international protection applications have been taken off the shelves and negative decisions have been made.[8]
+There are some cases of international protection applicants who have been living in Türkiye for 8-10 years, receive rejections.

 Prioritised examination and fast-track processing